-- 1 The Saml2WebSsoAuthenticationFilter formulates the Saml2AuthenticationToken and invokes the AuthenticationManager. - 2 The AuthenticationManager invokes the OpenSamlAuthenticationProvider. - 3 The authentication provider describilizes the response into an OpenSAML Response and checks its signature.
-If the signature is invalid, authentication fails. - 4 Next, the provider validates the response's Issuer and Destination values.
-If they don't match what's in the RelyingPartyRegistration, authentication fails. - 5 Then, the provider decrypts any encrypted assertions.
-If any decryptions fail, authentication fails. - 6 After that, the provider verifies the signature of each Assertion.
+- The Saml2WebSsoAuthenticationFilter formulates the Saml2AuthenticationToken and invokes the AuthenticationManager. - 2 The AuthenticationManager invokes the OpenSamlAuthenticationProvider. - 3 The authentication provider describings the response into an OpenSAML Response and checks its signature.
+If the signature is invalid, authentication fails. - 4 Then, the provider decrypts any EncryptedAssertion elements.
+If any decryptions fail, authentication fails. - 5 Next, the provider validates the response's Issuer and Destination values.
+If they don't match what's in the RelyingPartyRegistration, authentication fails. - 6 After that, the provider verifies the signature of each Assertion.
 If any signature is invalid, authentication fails.
 Also, if neither the response nor the assertions have signatures, authentication fails.
-It is required that either the response or the assertions have signatures. - Then, the provider validates each assertion's ExpiresAt and NotBefore timestamps, the <Subject> and any <AudienceRestriction> conditions.
-If any validations fail, authentication fails.
+Either the response or all the assertions must have signatures.

-8 Following that, the provider takes the first assertion's AttributeStatement and maps it to a Map<String, List<Object>>.
-It also grants the ROLE_USER granted authority.

-9 And finally, it takes the NameID from the first assertion, the Map of attributes, and the GrantedAuthority and constructs a Saml2AuthenticatedPrincipal.
+- Then, the provider decrypts any EncryptedID or EncryptedAttribute elements.
+If any decryptions fail, authentication fails. - 8 Next, the provider validates each assertion's ExpiresAt and NotBefore timestamps, the <Subject> and any <AudienceRestriction> conditions.
+If any validations fail, authentication fails. - 9 Following that, the provider takes the first assertion's AttributeStatement and maps it to a Map<String, List<Object>>.
+It also grants the ROLE_USER granted authority. - And finally, it takes the NameID from the first assertion, the Map of attributes, and the GrantedAuthority and constructs a Saml2AuthenticatedPrincipal.
 Then, it places that principal and the authorities into a Saml2Authentication.